 On October 14, 2004, NHCC issued \$303,355,000 of its Nassau Health Care Corporation Bonds, Series 2004 (Nassau County Guaranteed) (the "Series 2004 Bonds") and used a portion of the proceeds of such bonds, together with other available funds (including the release of reserve funds), to refund the Series 1999 Bonds.
-At that time, the County ceased to be obligated under the 1999 County Guaranty.
-See "The 1999 Financing and Agreements with the County" in this section.
+At that time, the County ceased to be obligated under its guaranty of the Series 1999 Bonds.

-There were three components to the Series 2004 Bonds: approximately \$18.3 million in tax-exempt fixed-rate bonds; approximately \$219.6 million in synthetic fixed-rate debt, in which tax-exempt variable-rate bonds were hedged with a percentage of LIBOR swap.
-It is expected that NHCC will use \$15 million of the fixed-rate component of the Series 2004 Bonds to finance new capital projects.
 Pursuant to the Stabilization Agreement and in accordance with the NHCC Act and Article 17, Section 7 of the State Constitution, the County agreed pursuant to a guaranty (the "2004 County Guaranty") to guarantee the scheduled payment of principal and interest on the Series 2004 Bonds.
 Pursuant to the 2004 County Guaranty, the County pledged its faith and credit to payments made under such guaranty in the same manner as it does with general obligation debt of the County.
 Pursuant to the 2004 County Guaranty, the County is required to make payments directly to the trustee for the Series 2004 Bonds up to the amount required for debt service and other related payments.
-In accordance with the Successor Agreement, in effect the County receives a credit for such debt service and related payments against amounts that it would otherwise be obligated to make to NHCC.
+In accordance with the Successor Agreement, the County effectively receives a credit for such debt service and related payments against amounts that it would otherwise be obligated to make to NHCC under the Acquisition Agreement.